 Patellofemoral Pain Syndrome

 Those who suffer from patellofemoral pain syndrome often experience pain in or around the kneecap.
 The pain typically can be felt at the front of the knee and develops gradually.
-The most common causes of pain include climbing stairs, running, squatting, cycling and sitting with bent knees while dealing with this syndrome.
+The most common activities that trigger pain include climbing stairs, running, squatting, cycling, and sitting with bent knees.
 Treatment often involves methods for knee pain relief and improving function, like pain relievers, switching to low-impact activities and ice therapy.

 Osteoarthritis